 Biologists researching wolves on behalf of Parks Canada have recognized C. lupus as a keystone species, capable of causing a trophic cascade when populations dip below a critical threshold (2).
 As wolves’ numbers decline, elk density increases and adversely affects the growth of aspen and willow, with reduced plant biomass resulting in a reduction of active beaver lodges, negatively affecting songbird abundance and diversity (3).
 As the number of grey wolves declines in the Central Rockies, a cascade effect is observed in which small mammals, fish, insects, birds, amphibians, ungulates, tree species and vegetation all suffer.(16)

 It is time for action, not further studies.
 Wolves will ALWAYS be partially dependant upon adjacent provincial lands.
 A World Wolf Congress held in 2003 agreed that ‘co-operation between neighbouring jurisdiction is needed to ensure the survival of wolves in the central Rockies’.(8)

 As Hummel and Pettigrew state, “Top predators are among the most outstanding achievements of wilderness, evolving over hundreds of centuries to preside at the top of the natural food chain.
 Now we challenge Canadians to wake up in time to make sure such outstanding achievements stay with us”.
 (1) “If we’re not saving top predators, we’re not saving true wilderness.
 And if we are not saving true wilderness, we will not save top predators” (1)

-This entry was posted in All News, Canada, Europe, & Asia Wolves, Front Page News, News.
+This entry was posted in All News, Canada, Europe, & Asia Wolves, Front Page News, News and tagged candian, coalition, support.
 Bookmark the permalink.